What are the Symptoms of a Bad Brake Booster?

 One of the more common signs of a bad brake booster is a rock-hard brake pedal that is difficult to press down.

-Get your braking system checked out when you observe that your brake pedal becomes rock hard and difficult to engage.
-It is not a great idea to drive a car with a rock-hard brake pedal because it becomes difficult to manage it.
+Get your braking system checked out if you notice your brake pedal becoming rock hard and difficult to engage.
+It is not a good idea to drive a car with a rock-hard brake pedal, as it becomes difficult to control.
 You are only putting yourself at risk of being involved in an accident.
 You shouldn’t drive the car until you have fixed the problem.

 2. Your Car Takes Longer To Stop

-This is one of the frequent symptoms of a bad brake master cylinder that arise when there is a bad brake booster.
-When you notice that your car takes much longer to come to a complete stop while the brake pedal is still firm, then the chances are that there is an issue with the brake booster.
-The reason why this happens is the presence of air or there’s any air leak.
+This is a common symptom of a bad brake master cylinder, often seen with a bad brake booster.
+If you notice that your car takes much longer to come to a complete stop while the brake pedal is still firm, the chances are that there is an issue with the brake booster.
+The reason this happens is the presence of air, or an air leak.
 Try checking if the booster hose is leaking or the clamp is not well-tightened.

 This is a dangerous situation to be in when driving in snail-like traffic.
 The risks of vehicular accidents are high, so you want to find out how to test a brake booster once you observe this symptom.